AlexanderTar/file-share/README.md

 - The app is not tested with large files.
 The file is uploaded to the blob storage directly using the Vercel API
 - There is some code duplication that could be refactored, in particular with regards to creating the share and updating the existing share
 - Error handling is very basic.
 There are error messages displayed to the user but they may not be very user-friendly
-- The UI is very basic and could be improved with extra transitions and effects
+- The UI is very basic and could be improved with extra transitions and effects.
+Thumbnails and previews are only available for images
 - The app is not optimized for mobile
 - Password protection is currently not implemented
 - The app is not localized